CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch.md

 {{%notice note%}}

 The destination switch does not expect the ERSPAN packets, so it generates ICMP destination unreachable packets as a result.
-These packets are included in any capture you take.
+Any capture you take includes these packets.

 {{%/notice%}}